The 2025 Mechanical MNIST Challenge

 Data Access

-All datasets (STL files, force-displacement curves, strain maps) will be released on GitHub in June 2025.
+All datasets (STL files, force-displacement curves, strain maps) are available at: HERE

 Challenge Evaluation & Distribution

-We will provide a submission portal closer to the submission date (see Timeline below).
-We will ask each participant to submit a Docker [FILL IN] so that we can evaluate each submission without revealing our test data.
+We will ask each participant to submit a Docker container so we can evaluate submissions without revealing our test data.
 Based on our predefined success criteria, we will evaluate and rank each submission.
 Please note that our initial findings will be published blinded in a shared publication.
 Each participant will be a co-author on this first publication.
-Subsequently, we invite each participant to contribute to a special issue in [FILL IN] in which they discuss the details of their approach and evaluate its strength against the now accessible test data.
+Subsequently, we invite each participant to contribute to a special issue in which they discuss the details of their approach and evaluate its performance against the now-accessible test data.

 Organizers & Contact